Mark of the Succubus: Synopsis

 Mark of the Succubus revolves around Aiden Landis, a normal 17-year-old boy, mild-tempered and indecisive, who's never certain about what he wants for himself.
 His father wants him to be a lawyer while his girlfriend wants him to change for her own social desires.
 His teachers are all convinced that he could be a top student if he'd only stop daydreaming.
 Aiden just wants to play his guitar and, perhaps, write a meaningful song.
 Then he meets Maeve, a succubus-in-training.

 Maeve is a young succubus who hasn't yet gotten her license.
 She goes down to the human world nervously, enthralled by all she sees there- especially art and a certain teenaged human named Aiden Landis, who seems just as infatuated with her as she is with him.
 Maeve soon meets Aiden's quirky best friend, Devin, and his snobby, superficial girlfriend, Sandra, and learns about the wonders and perils of the human world.

 However, things may not go as smoothly as planned for Maeve.
 There is a demon on her tail who will do anything in her power to catch Maeve breaking the Rules of the demonworld, all in order to increase her own wealth and social status.
 What's more, Maeve must decide whom to place her deadly Mark upon—the Mark that inhabits the body of the first human she will kill.

-She's not sure how to dress, or talk, or act around humans—and what's more, she isn't sure that she'd like to seduce and kill one.
-Which could prove a difficulty for her, as that is exactly the reason that she's being sent to mingle with humans in the first place.
-And when she ends up falling in love with the same mortal that she's placed her Mark on, sentencing him to die, only trouble can result from such a blatant breaking of demon law.
+She is not sure how to dress, or talk, or act around humans—and what's more, she is not sure that she'd like to seduce and kill one.
+Which could prove a difficulty for her, as that is exactly the reason that she is being sent to mingle with humans in the first place.
+And when she ends up falling in love with the same mortal that she has placed her Mark on, sentencing him to die, only trouble can result from such a blatant breaking of demon law.